|Warplanes of the Second World War preserved in Canada (German Luftwaffe)

 The V2 that came to Canada in 1945 has been missing since ca. 1960, last seen near Picton, Ontario.
 Any information to confirm its whereabouts or demise would be most welcome.

-For more photos on preserved V-2s see the web page here on German Aggregat A-4/ Vergeltungswaffe-2, V-2 Rocket Survivors of the Second World War (1939-1945)
+For more photos on preserved V-2s see the separate page on this web site for the German Aggregat A-4/ Vergeltungswaffe-2, V-2 Rocket Survivors of the Second World War (1939-1945)